Mazda CX-30 review - Interior, design and technology

 The cabin in general is a great place to be.
 All the parts a driver will touch the most, such as the gear knob and steering wheel, are well-sized and feel great to use.
 These details might seem small, but added together they create something that puts most rivals to shame.

 Equipment levels are also rather good.
-SE-L trim starts the range and comes with 16-inch alloy wheels, rear parking sensors, automatic wipers, leather steering wheel, electronic parking brake and air-conditioning.
-SE-L Lux builds on this with extras such as front parking sensors, keyless entry, CD player and a reversing camera.
+Prime-Line trim starts the range and comes with 16-inch alloy wheels, rear parking sensors, automatic wipers, a head-up display, adaptive cruise control and air-conditioning.
+Centre-Line builds on this with extras such as front parking sensors, keyless entry, heated seats and a wireless charging function for your smartphone.

 Sat-nav, stereo and infotainment